 I love to spend this time between Christmas and New Year, “betwixtmas”, planning for the year ahead and making my New Year's resolutions.
 A fresh new year, a whole 12 months of possibility, what’s not to get excited about?
-But - only about 8% of people actually see out their resolutions through the year.
+But - only about 8% of people actually see out their resolutions throughout the year.
 So what’s the difference that makes the difference?
 How can we make New Year's resolutions that stick?
-Here’s 7 tried and tested ways…
+Here are 7 tried and tested ways…

 You need to be clear about what your goal actually is, what does success look like to you?
 How can you measure it?
 Having metrics that you can tick off is a helpful way of being able to track your progress and will be a source of motivation.
 Make your goal specific and measurable.

 Setting yourself a stretch goal will help spark interest and keep you motivated.
 Something that will feel worthwhile, act as a source of pride and give you a sense of achievement once fulfilled.